Richard Branson: Television, film and print

 Branson has guest starred, usually playing himself, on several television shows, including Friends, Baywatch, Birds of a Feather, Only Fools and Horses, The Day Today, a special episode of the comedy Goodness Gracious Me and Tripping Over.
 Branson made several appearances during the 1990s on the BBC Saturday morning programme Live & Kicking, where he was referred to as 'the pickle man' by the comedy act Trev and Simon (in reference to Branston Pickle).

 Branson also appears in a cameo early in XTC's "Generals and Majors" video.
-He was also the star of a reality television show on Fox called The Rebel Billionaire: Branson's Quest for the Best (2004), in which sixteen contestants were tested for their entrepreneurship and sense of adventure and only lasted one season.
+He was also the star of a reality television show on Fox called The Rebel Billionaire: Branson's Quest for the Best (2004), in which sixteen contestants were tested for their entrepreneurship and sense of adventure.
+It lasted for one season.

 His high public profile often leaves him open as a figure of satire—the 2000 AD series Zenith features a parody of Branson as a supervillain, as the comic's publisher and favoured distributor and the Virgin group were in competition at the time.
 He is also caricatured in The Simpsons episode "Monty Can't Buy Me Love" as the tycoon Arthur Fortune, as the ballooning megalomaniac Richard Chutney (a pun on Branson, as in Branston Pickle) in Believe Nothing, and voiced himself in "The Princess Guide".
 The character Grandson Richard 39 in Terry Pratchett's Wings is modelled on Branson.

 He has a cameo appearance in several films: Around the World in 80 Days (2004), where he played a hot-air balloon operator, and Superman Returns (2006), where he was credited as a 'Shuttle Engineer' and appeared alongside his son, Sam, with a Virgin Galactic-style commercial suborbital shuttle at the centre of his storyline.
 He also has a cameo in the James Bond film Casino Royale (2006).
 Here, he is seen as a passenger going through Miami Airport security check-in and being frisked – several Virgin Atlantic planes appear soon after.
 British Airways edited out Branson's cameo in their in-flight screening of the movie.
 He makes a number of brief and disjointed appearances in the documentary Derek and Clive Get the Horn (1979), which follows the exploits of Peter Cook and Dudley Moore recording their final comedy album.
-Branson and his mother were also featured in the documentary film Lemonade Stories.
-On the television series Rove Live in early 2006, Rove McManus and Branson pushed each other into a swimming pool fully clothed live on television during a "Live at your house" episode.